PhoenixPE/PhoenixPE/README.md

 ## Development

-PhoenixPE is developed and maintained, and supported by a community of developers/volunteers who enjoy sharing their ideas and work in their free time.
+PhoenixPE is developed, maintained, and supported by a community of developers/volunteers who enjoy sharing their ideas and work in their free time.

 Interested in contributing to PhoenixPE?
 Please read our [contributor guidelines](https://github.com/PhoenixPE/PhoenixPE/blob/master/docs/CONTRIBUTING.md).